Thermodynamics of interacting hard rods on a lattice: General Formalism

 \section{General Formalism}

-Consider a lattice system of $N$ hard rods distributed on a one dimensional lattice of $L$ sites.
-Each site can be either occupied or empty.
-We introduce an occupation number $n_i$, that takes the value one if site $i$ is occupied and zero else.
-The position of the rod $i$ ($z_i$) is labeled by the position of its left end and the rods are ordered such that $0 < z_1 < z_2,\ldots, < z_N <L$.
-Beside the hard core exclusion, the rods interact through an arbitrary two-body interaction and they are subject to uniform external field and temperature.
-To calculate the exact partition function of this system we adapted a procedure suggested in Ref \cite{Bishop/Boonstra:1983} to calculate the partition function of continuum system of hard rods.
-We consider first system of hard rods with nearest neighbor interaction.
-The canonical partition function can be written as
+Consider a lattice system of $N$ hard rods of equal lengths $\sigma$ in a unit of lattice parameter $a$ supposed to be one here.
+The rods are distributed on a one-dimensional lattice of $L$ sites.
+The continuum limit of this system can be recovered by letting $\sigma\rightarrow\infty$ and $a\rightarrow 0$ and keeping $\sigma a$ fixed.
+The position of the rod $i$ ($x_i$) is labeled by the position of its left end so that if a rod is located at a position $i$, no other rod can be placed in the position $i+1,\ldots,i+\sigma$.
+Without loss of generality, we suppose that the rods are ordered such that $0 < z_1 < z_2,\ldots, < z_N <L$.
+This fixed spatial sequence of the rods is a consequence of both unidimensionality and the hardness of particles.
+Free boundary conditions are considered here.
+The formalism works also for fixed boundary conditions in which two particles are fixed at the first and last sites.
+Besides the hard-core exclusion, the rods interact through an arbitrary two-body interaction and they are subject to uniform external field and temperature.
+To calculate the exact partition function of this system we adapted a procedure suggested in Ref \cite{Bishop/Boonstra:1983} to calculate the partition function of the continuum system of hard rods.
+Let us first consider a system of hard rods with nearest-neighbor interaction.
+The canonical partition function can be written as \cite{comm:kinetic_part_function}

-where $z_i$ is a discrete position of rod $i$ on the lattice ($z_i$ is expressed in unit of the lattice parameter $a$ which we have omitted here for simplicity).
+where $x_i$ is a discrete position of rod $i$ on the lattice ($x_i$ is expressed in a unit of the lattice parameter $a$ which we have omitted here for simplicity).
 The factor $N!$ in the canonical partition function is canceled by the $N!$ permutation of the rods ordering.
 The function $t(z)$ is given by

-$\phi(z)$ is an arbitrary nearest neighbor interaction and $z$ is the discrete separating distance between the rods.
-We can prove using the convolution theorem of the Laplace transform that the Laplace transform of the partition function Eq.~(\ref{eq:48}) is given by
+$\phi(z)$ is an arbitrary nearest neighbor interaction (that includes also the hard-core interaction) and $z$ is the discrete separating distance between the rods ($z_i=x_{i+1}-x_i$).
+We can prove using the convolution theorem of the Laplace transform that the Laplace transform of the partition function Eq.~(\ref{eq:47}) is given by

 where